 (1) Shares reported represent awards granted under the 2021 Equity Incentive Plan.
-Each award is subject to the service-vesting condition described in the footnotes to the table below titled "Outstanding Equity Awards at 2023 Year-End."
+Each award is subject to the service-vesting condition described in the footnotes to the table below titled "Outstanding Equity Awards at Fiscal Year 2023 Year-End."

-(2) Target reported represents the Feature Complete Bonus target amount and was based upon the achievement of a key corporate milestone and individual performance covering the period beginning January 1, 2022 and ended March 31, 2023.
+(2) Targets reported represented the Feature Complete Bonus target amount and was based upon the achievement of a key corporate milestone and individual performance covering the period beginning January 1, 2022 and ended March 31, 2023.
 See table included in the "Cash Incentive Program" section above for the actual amounts paid in 2023.
 Ms. Fisher was not eligible for the Feature Complete Bonus.

-(3) Target reported represents the 2023 Cash Bonus target amount and was based upon key corporate strategic objectives and individual performance covering the period beginning April 1, 2023 and ended December 31, 2023 and is expected to be paid on or around April 5, 2024.
-See table included in the "Cash Incentive Program" section above for the actual approved amounts.
+(3) Targets reported represented the 2023 Cash Bonus target amount and was based upon key corporate strategic objectives and individual performance covering the period beginning April 1, 2023 and ended December 31, 2023 and is expected to be paid in April 2024.
+See table included in the "Cash Incentive Program" section above for the actual amounts payable.